tranquocan117/note_manager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project provides interface for user to do these tasks: add, edit and remove note.
+And it uses firebase to store data.
+Each note data includes id, noteTitle and noteContent.
+It was written by reactjs and redux.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install necessary packages to run apps.

 ### `npm start`